razorisuru/NextJs-School-CRUD-App/README.md

 - Fast API routes with Next.js 15

 ### ✅ Database Integration
-- Prisma ORM with SQLite
+- Prisma ORM with MYSQL
 - Data validation and error handling
 - Unique constraints for Student ID and Email